Best list ยท AI Writing Assistants

 Free planFrom $7.5/mo

-Rytr is the cheapest tool on this list that we still use ourselves, and it earns its spot at #3 because the free plan is genuinely free (10,000 characters/month, no credit card) and the Starter at $7.50/mo billed annually undercuts every other serious option in the category by 40-60%.
-We used it primarily for short-form copy (ad headlines, email subject lines, social captions) where 80% of Jasper's output quality at 20% of the cost is the right trade.
-Output quality plateaus on long-form (3,000+ words feels generic next to Jasper or Sudowrite), so do not buy Rytr expecting it to write a novel - buy it for daily short-form output and the rare long-form draft when you do not need premium quality.
-30% recurring commission for 12 months via LeadDyno makes it commercially attractive for affiliates.
-See [Rytr vs Writesonic](/compare/rytr-vs-writesonic) for the head-to-head we ran.
+Rytr earns #3 as the best budget AI writing tool for solopreneurs who need variety at the lowest price.
+The free plan is genuinely free (10,000 characters/month, no credit card) and the Starter at $9/mo covers 40+ use cases including email, social, ads, blog posts, and more โ€” breadth that comes close to GravityWrite's template variety at less than half the price.
+We used it primarily for short-form copy (ad headlines, email subject lines, social captions) where it delivers 80% of Jasper's output quality at 20% of the cost.
+Output quality plateaus on long-form (3,000+ words feels generic next to Jasper or Sudowrite), so Rytr is best for daily short-form output.
+The 30% recurring commission for 12 months via LeadDyno is solid for affiliates.
+See Rytr vs Writesonic for the head-to-head we ran.

 Pros